Jesus Army

-The church announced in May 2019 that it "will cease to exist and the current National Leadership Team will be stepping down from their roles once the winding up of the central Church has been completed".
-Members had voted on 26 May 2019 to revoke the Church's constitution, after a decline in membership to less than 1,000 following claims against its founder and two other then members of the church of a history of sexual assault during the 1970s.
-It was planned that the Jesus Centres charity the church created would continue to operate and that individual churches would become independent congregations.
-Fewer than 200 people were still living in communal households of the Jesus Fellowship.
+The Jesus Fellowship announced in May 2019 that it "will cease to exist and the current National Leadership Team will be stepping down from their roles once the winding up of the central Church has been completed."
+Members had voted on 26 May 2019 to revoke the church's constitution, after a decline in membership to less than 1,000 following claims against Stanton and two other then-members of the church of a history of sexual assault during the 1970s.
+It was planned that the Jesus Centres charity organized by the church would continue to operate and that individual churches would become independent congregations.
+Fewer than 200 people were still living in communal households of the Fellowship.

-In October 2021, Companies House certified the change of name from Jesus Centres Trust (1165925) to JCT - Joining Communities Together Limited.
+In October 2021 Companies House certified the change of name from Jesus Centres Trust (1165925) to JCT - Joining Communities Together Limited.
+Since December 2020, the Jesus Fellowship Community Trust existed as a residuary body with the sole purpose of winding up the administrative affairs of the Jesus Fellowship Church.
+A 2024 "Final Report," described as "staggering," stated that a Jesus Fellowship Redress Scheme was available "to those who have suffered harm, abuse and/or adverse experiences within the Jesus Fellowship community.
+It also provided a clear process for employment, pension, national insurance and retirement claims."

 Distinctive features

 The Jesus Fellowship operated like the house church movements, or the more radical elements of the larger, more conventional churches.
-It was affected by the charismatic movement of the late 1960s and early 70s, and influenced by the Jesus people movement in the US.
-According to William Kay, Stanton was highly influenced by Arthur Wallis's book In the Day of Thy Power, and associated with a number of the early leaders within the British New Church movement.
+It was affected by the charismatic movement of the late 1960s and early '70s, and influenced by the Jesus people movement in the United States.
+According to author William Kay, Stanton was highly influenced by Arthur Wallis's book In the Day of Thy Power, and associated with a number of the early leaders within the British New Church movement.
 The beliefs of the Jesus Fellowship are in line with historic Christian orthodoxy.
-Nevertheless, there are various aspects of the Jesus Fellowship's way of practising Christianity that are distinctive when compared with more conventional churches.
+Nevertheless, there are various aspects of the Fellowship's way of practising Christianity that are distinctive when compared with more conventional churches.